emberjs/rfcs/README.md

 core teams.

 The process is intended to provide a consistent and controlled path for new features and changes to enter the framework.
-RFCs can be opened by any member of the community.
+RFCs can be created by any member of the community.

+---
+## Quick links for Pull Requests for proposed and advancing RFCs
-**Quick links for Pull Requests for proposed and advancing RFCs**
+[Quick links for Pull Requests for proposed and advancing RFCs]: #quick-links

 - [Proposed RFCs](https://github.com/emberjs/rfcs/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-desc+label%3AS-Proposed)
 - [Exploring RFCs](https://github.com/emberjs/rfcs/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-desc+label%3AS-Exploring)